eu-cdse/trace-cli/Readme.md

 ```
 ./trace-cli [OPTION...]
 COMMAND FILE...
 ```
 The `COMMAND` defines the primary operation to be carried out, e.g. generating traces or checking products, while the `OPTION` configures general or command-specific settings.
 The eventual `FILE` refer to the products to which the command is applied on (.e.g. to check a number of products for consistency).
+The `help` command lists some example invocations.

 The various commands options are shown when invoking the commandline tool without any extra arguments:
 ```